-This study was conducted using a library research method based on theoretical studies and references to reputable scientific journal articles (Bruce & Hughes, 2010; Green, 2010).
-The study concepts include perceived organizational support (POS), organizational commitment (OC), shared vision based teamwork cohesiveness (SVBTC), and organizational citizenship behavior (OCB).
-The study was carried out with systematic steps which included: determining concepts and building logic between concepts, building study models, setting criteria for articles from reputable journals, and selecting articles in journals that meet the criteria (Partridge et al., 2010).
-In this study, only articles from reputable journals indexed by Scopus Quartile 1 and Quartile 2 were used as material for analysis on each research concept.
-Search journal articles using Publish or Perish software and Vos Viewer (Ertaş & Kozak, 2020; Wang, 2014).
-With this software we set 15 articles on each concept to be researched.
-In the next stage, content analysis is carried out on articles from selected reputable journals by elaborating the meaning contained in them and writing diction, narratives, and arguments from study concepts based on hermeneutics and the researcher's perspective (Long, 2016; Mezghani et al., 2016).
+This study used a literature review method based on theoretical studies and references to reputable scientific journal articles.
+The study covers the concepts of perceived organizational support (POS), organizational commitment (OC), shared vision-based teamwork cohesiveness (SVBTC), and organizational citizenship behavior (OCB).
+The study was carried out with systematic steps, which included: determining concepts and building logic between concepts, building study models, setting criteria for articles from reputable journals, and selecting articles in journals that meet the criteria (Partridge et al., 2010).
+In this study, only articles from reputable journals indexed by Scopus were used as material for analysis of each research concept.
+We browse journal articles using Publish or Perish software and Vos Viewer (Ertaş &Kozak, 2020; Wang, 2014).
+We assigned 15 articles on each concept to be studied with this protocol.
+In the next stage, content analysis is carried out on articles from selected reputable journals by elaborating their meanings and writing diction, narratives, and arguments from study concepts based on hermeneutics and the researcher's perspective (Long, 2016; Mezghani et al., 2016).

-Results and Discussions
+Results and Discussion

 This study was developed with its roots in Self Congruence Theory (SCT) (Japutra et al., 2019).
 This theory focuses on discussing the concept and self-image, where each individual will have a picture of himself (R. Chen et al., 2020; Lee et al., 2020).
-Everyone has a perspective that he is someone who has images such as: a rational person, considerate person, analytical person, meticulous person, caring person, a person who has high social sensitivity, and various other views (Abosag et al., 2020).
+Everyone has a perspective that he is someone who has images such as a rational person, considerate person, analytical person, meticulous person, caring person, a person who has high social sensitivity, and various other views (Abosag et al., 2020).
 This perspective will underlie the action.
-Self-concept or self image in this theory becomes the basis for thinking for someone about who he is and what he wants to be like (Belanche et al., 2021).
-This self-concept is a perception that is built from the internalization and meaning of a person towards himself personally.
+Self-concept or self-image in this theory becomes the basis for thinking someone about who he is and what he wants to be like (Belanche et al., 2021).
+This self-concept is a perception built from the internalization and meaning of a person towards himself personally.
 The formation of self-concept is also influenced by environmental factors and close relationships between humans (Choi et al., 2020; Flurry et al., 2021).
 Relationships between individuals that are intimately and continuously intertwined become one of the factors that form a person's perception of the attitude that should be displayed and the actions that must be taken (Hosany & Martin, 2012).

-In this study, a concept from an SCT perspective is proposed, namely shared vision based teamwork cohesiveness (SVBTC).
-This concept is believed to be a very good catalyst to improve the relationship between OC and OCB.
+This study proposes a concept from the SCT perspective, namely shared vision-based teamwork cohesiveness (SVBTC).
+This concept is believed to be a good catalyst to improve the relationship between OC and OCB.
 In addition, it should be noted that the discussion of the entire concept of this study is rooted in SCT.